Imaginatio/REL/README.md

 ## Known issues

-### Versionning
+### Versioning

-REL version number follows the [Semantic Versionning 2.0 Specification](http://semver.org/).
+REL version number follows the [Semantic Versioning 2.0 Specification](http://semver.org/).
 In the current early stage of development, the API is still unstable and backward compatibility may break.
-As an additional rule, in version `0.Y.Z`, a `Z`-only version change is expected to be backard compatible with previous `0.Y.*` versions.
-But a `Y` version change poteantially breaks backward compatibility.
+As an additional rule, in version `0.Y.Z`, a `Z`-only version change is expected to be backward compatible with previous `0.Y.*` versions.
+But a `Y` version change potentially breaks backward compatibility.

 ### String primitives